Bachelor’s in Human Resources Program Guide

 Earning a bachelor's degree in human resources can lead to widespread opportunities in nonprofit, healthcare, and corporate management.
 Human resources programs emphasize core communication, business, and accounting skills, with specialized coursework in team building, organizational psychology, and conflict resolution techniques.

 Many programs offer concentrations in specialized fields like healthcare, data science, and accounting.
 Schools may offer a bachelor of arts or a bachelor of science in human resources.
-Business administration is an especially popular concentration, preparing students for general leadership positions or further study, such as an MBA in human resources.
+A business administration bachelor's is an especially popular program, preparing students for general leadership positions or further study, such as an MBA in human resources.

 A concentration in business administration typically covers broad skills, including upper-level HR management, financial management, and corporate training and recruitment.
 Graduates may qualify for HR management positions.
 They can also pursue an MBA in human resources.